Thanasornsawan/solidity-learning/README.md

 ![coverage result](https://github.com/Thanasornsawan/solidity-learning/blob/main/photos/cover.PNG?raw=true)

-You can turn on and off hardhat gas reporter plugin by change at hardhat.config.js and see gas result compre with currency when use command:
+You can turn on and off hardhat gas reporter plugin by change at hardhat.config.js and see gas result compare with currency when use command:

 ```shell
 npx hardhat test